Ancient Israel: Slavery, Servanthood, and Social Welfare

 It's also possible Deut 23:15-16 might come into play here, supposing that it is not meant only for slaves escaped from other nations.[^barnes-1830][^copan-2011] If so, then under unjust treatment the slave/servant can run away, live wherever they chose, and it was illegal to make them go back.
 But doesn't "you may enslave them perpetually" contradict this?
 In terms of a contract, marriage is intended to last until death.
 But there are still regulations for what should happen if that contract fails, and this interpretation of the "escape clause" seems the most parsimonious in resolving these two commands.

 Objection 4: Numbers 31

-This objection is addressed in the Warfare and Conquest article.
+This objection is addressed in the Morality of the Conquest of Canaan article.

 Objection 5: "Slavery is morally wrong in any circumstance"

 Given that Hebrew עֶבֶד (ebed) can mean a subordinate of any priveledge, and that the other Old Testament comamnds make it impossible for masters to treat Israelite or foreign servant-slaves inhumanely, it makes it not only difficult, but ethnocentric to equate it with the modern English connotation of slavery.